alvinyxz/CSS_Workshop/Day1/Lab/Day1.md

 Today, we will get ready for the workshop by installing R/Python environments, getting familiar with the tools we will be using, and most importantly, setting up ChatGPT and other GenAI tools so that you can debug your code effectively.

-The example scripts are in the `Day1/Examples` folder.
+The model code scripts are stored in the `Day1/Lab/Model_Code` folder.
 However, I do not recommend you to use it.
-Instead, follow the steps and create your own files.
-The examples are just there for reference.
+Instead, follow the steps below and create your own files.
+The model code scripts are just there when you encounter serious problems.

 ## R - Basic Setup